 The Maruti Alto has been the perfect choice of Indian middle-class families for quite some time now.
-But recently, its popularity has been considerably decreased due to its outdated small 0.8-litre.
+But recently, its popularity has been considerably decreased due to its outdated small 0.8-litre motor.
 Recently, a video which shows the little hatchback be modified to go much faster has been released.
 Firstly, let’s have a look at the video.
 The total modification cost is INR 3.5 lakh, which is even more than the cost of a brand-new Alto 800.

 Maruti Alto 800 upgrade does 200 kmph